pairingwg/pfc_standard/draft-yonezawa-pairing-friendly-curves.md

 ## Goal

-The goal of this memo is to consider the security of pairing-friendly curves used in pairing-based cryptography and introduce secure parameters of pairing-frindly curves.
+The goal of this memo is to consider the security of pairing-friendly curves used in pairing-based cryptography and introduce secure parameters of pairing-friendly curves.
 Specifically, we explain the recent attack against pairing-friendly curves and how much the security of the curves is reduced.
 We show how to evaluate the security of pairing-friendly curves and give the parameters for 100 bits of security, which is no longer secure, 128, 192 and 256 bits of security.

 ## Requirements Terminology